tidev/appc-tasks/README.md

 [![Coverage Status](https://coveralls.io/repos/github/appcelerator/appc-tasks/badge.svg?branch=master)](https://coveralls.io/github/appcelerator/appc-tasks?branch=master)
 [![Dependencies](https://david-dm.org/appcelerator/appc-tasks.svg)](https://david-dm.org/appcelerator/appc-tasks)

-> Extendable base interface for file based build tasks
+> Base implementations for any kind of task in NodeJS

 ## Introduction

-This module provides a base interface for defining custom tasks.
+This module provides base implementations that can be used to create your own tasks.
+A task in this context represents some atomic piece of work.
 It is used within the Titanium SDK and Hyperloop build pipelines but is designed to be usable in any other project as well.

 ## Getting started